 Professor Diana Kuh

-Professor Diana Kuh is the Director of the MRC Unit for Lifelong Health and Ageing at UCL and of the MRC National Survey of Health and Development (NSHD).
-Under her leadership, the study has developed into an integrated and interdisciplinary life course study of ageing.
+Professor Diana Kuh was Director of the MRC Unit for Lifelong Health and Ageing at UCL from 2007 to 2016.
+Under her leadership, the study developed into an integrated and interdisciplinary life course study of ageing.

 Diana is internationally recognised for the creation and advancement of the field of life course epidemiology where she is the author of the acknowledged key texts.
 Diana uses data from the NSHD to study how biological, psychological and social factors at different stages of life, independently, cumulatively or interactively affect adult health, ageing and chronic disease risk.
 In a broad range of more than 300 publications she has shown the importance of childhood physical and cognitive development and lifetime socioeconomic factors, lifestyle and health experience on later adiposity, cardiovascular and reproductive function, strength and physical performance, quality of life and survival.

 Diana has shown that growth patterns across life from birth onwards are associated with bone health in later life.
 For example, NSHD participants of higher birth weight and those who gained weight and height faster than others in the pre- and post-pubertal periods had stronger bones at 60-64 years.

 Kuh D, Cooper R, Hardy R, Richards M, Ben-Shlomo Y. A life course approach to healthy ageing.
 Oxford University Press, 2014.

 Kuh D, Ben-Shlomo Y. A life course approach to chronic disease epidemiology: tracing the origins of ill-health from early to adult life.
 2nd edition.
 Fully revised.
 Oxford University Press 2004.